fivetran/hvr-connectors/databricks/README.md

 perform the substitution.
 For example:
        /Name=HVR_DBRK_EXTERNAL_LOC /Value="/mnt/delta/{hvr_tbl_name}"

+## Table Properties
+By default the connector will set the following properties on the table when it is refreshed:

+    delta.autoOptimize.optimizeWrite = true, delta.autoOptimize.autoCompact = true

+If the Environment variable HVR_DBRK_TBLPROPERTIES is set, the connector will replace the default table properties with the value in the Environment variable.
+If HVR_DBRK_TBLPROPERTIES is set to '' or "", the connector will not set table properties during refresh.

 ## Change Log
 | Version | Date     | Description |
 | ------- | -------- | ----------- |